build-on-aws/content/posts/automating-mwaa-environments-and-workflows/index.md

 apache-airflow-providers-postgres==5.2.2
 apache-airflow-providers-mongo==3.0.0
 ```
-We the push this change to the repo
+We the push this change to the repo:

 ```
 git add .
 git commit -m "update requirements.txt to update amazon provider to 7.1" git push
 ```
-And we see that we have kicked off the pipeline
+And we see that we have kicked off the pipeline:

 ![screenshot of pipeline running](images/airflowcicd-updatereqs.png)